danii1/coinstore/README.md

 - `storeName` - name of your store, this name will be displayed on the top and few other places
 - `itemsInRow` - number of items in a row displayed on the frontpage, valid values are 2, 3, 4, 6.
 Optimal numbers are probably 3 and 4.
 You can set 2 if you have a few items to sell.
-- `storageDir` - files uploaded from admin interface will be stored in this directory, user that is used to launch website should have write and read access to this directory
+- `storageDir` - files uploaded from admin interface will be stored in this directory, user used to launch website should have write and read access to this directory
 - `adminUser` - administrator email and password, this credentials will be used to create admin user for new installations.
-You should change this to your email and use strong password.
-You can change password later through interface.
+You should change this to your email and set a strong password, password can be changed later through interface.
-- `merchantId` - set this param to your merchant id obtained from [C-CEX](https://c-cex.com/?rf=278C17E805357FAD)
+- `merchantId` - set this param to your merchant id obtained from [C-CEX](https://c-cex.com/?rf=278C17E805357FAD).

 ## Payment gateway configuration